hudecof/ansible_users/README.md

 Notes
 --------------

-This role always creates usergroup with the same name as the username and puts its as the primary one.
+This role by default creates usergroup with the same name as the username and puts its as the primary one.

 This role always creates `home` based on defaults of the target system.